-When your work depends on how consistently creative you can be, the pressure to keep those new and exciting ideas flowing can stop everything dead in its tracks, and often at the most inopportune times.
+When your work depends on how consistently creative you can be, the pressure to keep those new and exciting ideas flowing can be too much.

 Side projects offer more than just a way to wind down at the end of the day.
 They’re essential in keeping you sane and help break the repetitive nature of the creative process.
 Plus there are many psychological benefits as well.